rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 - [Google fonts](http://Fonts.google.com) - Used to obtain the fonts.
 - [Jshint.com/](https://jshint.com/) - Used for validation of Javascript code.
-- [Google fonts](http://Fonts.google.com)- Used for validation of HTML code.
+- [Validator.w3.org](http://Validator.w3.org)- Used for validation of HTML code.
 - [Jigsaw.w3.org/css-validator](http://Jigsaw.w3.org/css-validator) - Used for validation of CSS code.
 - [Google.com/test/mobile-friendly](http://Search.google.com/test/mobile-friendly) - Used for testing the website mobile responsiveness.
 - Google Chrome DevTools - Used for testing website responsiveness.